EmptyStar/abdecor/README.md

 - `deco_type = "simple"`
 - `name = <internal value>`
-- `decoration = <internal mapgen node value>`
+- `decoration = <internal marker node value>`

 #### `fn`

-This is a function that is called for each mapgen node that is placed in the environment for your advanced decoration.
+This is a function that is called for each marker node that is placed in the environment for your advanced decoration.
 It is responsible for actually checking the surrounding nodes and placing nodes according to how they should be placed in the current mapchunk.
 It is effectively the implementation of your advanced decoration.

 This function gets called for each advanced decoration that can be placed and gets passed a table with the following keys defined for each call: